Mental health is something I have spent a lot of time trying to improve.

 What advice do you over your friends when they’re feeling overwhelmed ?

-Depending on what its over I really just try and give them some perspective on the good side of things, and how happy i am to have them as a friend.
-I think when I’m feeling overwhelmed, you really just want to know that someone cares about you and doesn’t think you’re the horrible person that you can feel you are when you’re low.
+When I’m feeling overwhelmed, I just want to know that someone cares and doesn’t think you’re the horrible person that you can feel you are, when you’re low.
 Just trying to tell people that you value them and that it can get better.

 Finally, we like how your new track doesn’t pander to current conventions of cool.
 It’s just a great song, with no other pretentions.
 Could you tell us about it?

 Thanks.
-I wrote the song over a morning, a couple of days after I got unfortunately mugged after recording a song for my last EP.
+I wrote the song over a morning, a couple of days after I got mugged.
 I think thats where a lot of the imagery in the song comes from really.
 So it really sums up my feelings around that time.
-It was also the first song I’d written for a little while at that time and I think the sensibility of the song informed a lot of the music I’ve gone on to write since.

 Astles image by Pablo Broughton